Existence of common zeros for commuting vector fields on $3$-manifolds II. Solving global difficulties: Prepared triples

 The collinearity locus is defined inside $\overline{U}$ as

 Since $X$ and $Y$ commute, the sets

-are and $Y_t$-invariant, and form a partition of the collinearity locus by orbits of $Y_t$.
+are $Y_t$-invariant, and form a partition of the collinearity locus by orbits of $Y_t$.

-\paragraph{Level sets --} The study of the partition of $U$ given by level sets $\mu^{-1}(c)$ will be fundamental in the paper.
+\paragraph{Level sets --} The study of the partition of $U$ given by level sets $\mu^{-1}(c)$ will be crucial in the paper.
 In particular, part of our simplification will consist in coming down to the case where it is a foliation by surfaces, which will allow us to reduce the dimension, and use arguments from surface dynamics.
-Note that for every parameter $c$ we have
+Note that, { as was already mentioned in Remark \ref{rem.liberte},} for every parameter $c$ we have

 The normal component and quotient function depend on a transverse plane field $\Pi$ in particular there is no reason why $Y$ should leave them invariant.
 The next paragraph gives a precise analysis of this defect of invariance.